dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    The manners also, and language of any party is another clue that leads to a discovery of their real characters.
-When the cause and principles of a party are good, its advocates make use of reason, argument, and good language.
-Truth can derive no advantage from boisterous vulgarity.
-But when the motives and principles of a party are bad, it is necessary to conceal them; and its abettors having principles they dare to acknowledge and cannot defend, avoid everything of argument, and take refuge in abuse and falsehood.
+When the cause and principles of a party are *good*, its advocates make use of *reason, argument,* and *good language.
+Truth* can derive no advantage from boisterous *vulgarity*.
+But when the motives and principles of a party are *bad*, it is necessary to *conceal them*; and its abettors having *principles they dare to acknowledge* and cannot *defend*, avoid everything of argument, and take refuge in *abuse* and *falsehood*.

    The federal papers are an instance of the justness of this remark.
-Their pages are crowded with abuse, but never with argument; for they have no principles to argue from: and as to falsehood, it is become so naturally their mother tongue, especially in New England, that they seem to have lost the power as well as the disposition, of speaking the truth.
+Their pages are crowded with abuse, but never with argument; for they have no principles to argue from: and as to falsehood, it is become so naturally their *mother tongue*, especially in New England, that they seem to have lost the *power* as well as the *disposition*, of speaking the *truth*.
 Those papers have been of great aid to the republican cause, not only by the additional disgrace they have brought on their own disgraceful faction, but by serving as a foil to set off, with greater eclat, the decency and